CosmoLike/cocoa/README.md

 <img width="872" alt="Screenshot 2023-12-19 at 1 26 50 PM" src="https://github.com/CosmoLike/cocoa/assets/3210728/eb1fe7ec-e463-48a6-90d2-2d84e5b61aa1">

-When running the container the first time, the user needs to init conda with `conda init bash` followed by `source ~/.bashrc`, as shown below.
+The user needs to init Conda when running the container the first time, as shown below.

-        whovian@cocoa:~$ conda init bash
+        conda init bash
-        whovian@cocoa:~$ source ~/.bashrc
+        source ~/.bashrc

-Now procede with the normal cocoa installation
+Now, proceed with the standard cocoa installation.

-- :interrobang: FAQ: When the user exits the container, how to restart it?
-Type
+Once installation is complete, the user must learn how to start, use, and exit the container.
+Below, we answer a few common questions about how to use/manage Docker containers.

+- :interrobang: FAQ: How do users restart the container when they exit?
+Assuming the user maintained the container name `cocoa2023` via the flag `--name cocoa2023` on the `docker run` command, type:

-        $ docker start -ai cocoa2023
+        docker start -ai cocoa2023

-- :interrobang: FAQ: How to run Jupyter Notebooks remotely when using Cocoa within the whovian-cocoa container?
+- :interrobang: FAQ: How do I run Jupyter Notebooks remotely when using Cocoa within the *whovian-cocoa* container?
 First, type the following command:

-        whovian@cocoa:~$ jupyter notebook --no-browser --port=8080
+        jupyter notebook --no-browser --port=8080

 The terminal will show a message similar to the following template: